What Is a Content Management System (CMS)?

 - An open source CMS, like Drupal, has a flexible modular design that eases the creation and management of websites and other digital experiences.
 Open-source CMSs are supported by large communities of developers, are highly scalable, and easier to integrate with an open source tech stack.

 - A hybrid CMS combines attributes from both traditional and headless CMS types.
 Created and stored in the database, content can be served flexibly, either through the existing, coupled front-end rendering layer or retrieved by a completely separate, decoupled front-end layer via APIs.

 - A SaaS CMS is a cloud-based service that hosts all your content management functions and integrates with other popular services.
 SaaS content management is purpose-built for specific content presentations and not always as customizable as other CMS types.
 Wix is one example of a SaaS CMS.

 There are still more ways to categorize content management systems.
 Here’s another take:

 There are DXP suite-CMS players that are deeply immersed in delivering solutions for digital experiences, including a CMS.
 These digital experience platform (DXP) suite players typically only provide integrations or exclusively focus on integrating their own solutions, forcing customers to choose only their products or create their own custom integrations.
 Some systems that fall into this category include Adobe, Optimizely, and Sitecore.

-Another category relates to best-of-breed CMS players that are content management systems that focus on integrating with other solutions, which are considered the best of their kind, to deliver on a DXP strategy.
+Another category relates to best-of-breed CMS players.
+To deliver on a DXP strategy, those content management systems focus on integrating with other solutions considered the best of their kind.
 Some examples of best-of-breed CMS players are Drupal, WordPress, SDL Tridion, and Teamsite.